-While the aforesaid CA Cases were pending, the parties decided to amicably settle and terminate said cases by (a) executing in counterparts the Compromise Agreement dated September 6, 2021 and September 10, 2021 and (b) filing a Joint Motion for Judgment Based on Compromise Agreement dated September 20, 2021.
-In the Compromise Agreement, the Company agreed to pay the Agustin family the amount of \$\mathbb{P}25.0\$ million as final and full settlement of the latter's claim against the former in the aforementioned cases (see Note 11).
+While the aforesaid CA Cases were pending, the parties decided to amicably settle and terminate said cases by executing in counterparts the Compromise Agreement dated September 6, 2021, and September 10, 2021 and filing a Joint Motion for Judgment Based on Compromise Agreement dated September 20, 2021.
+In the Compromise Agreement, the Company agreed to pay the Agustin family the amount of \$\mathbb{P}25.0\$ million as final and full settlement of the latter's claim against the former in the aforementioned cases (see Note 16).

-In addition, the parties agreed to review the financial records of WNU to determine the status of the Agustin family's guarantee on the collectability of the trade receivables and the release, if any, of \$\mathbb{P}27.3\$ million to the Agustin family as provided in the Share Purchase Agreement.
+In addition, the parties agreed to review the financial records of STI WNU to determine the status of the Agustin family guarantee on the collectability of the trade receivables, and the release, if any, of the \$\frac{P}{27.3}\$ million to the Agustin family as provided in the Share Purchase Agreement.